Friday the 13th : The Ultimate Guide to the Classic Horror Franchise

 - Crew: Directed by Adam Marcus, Written by Jay Huguely and Dean Lorey

 Jason X (2001) takes the franchise to a whole new level – literally.
 Set in the distant future, Jason is cryogenically frozen and accidentally revived aboard a spaceship.
 He then proceeds to terrorize the ship's crew and a group of students.
 This film is known for its over-the-top violence and its departure from the traditional Crystal Lake setting.
+It's definitely a movie that features Jason Vorhees.

 - Box Office: $13.1 million (Domestic)